To be eligible, enterprises need to:

 - with no affiliation to the R&D service provider (e.g. family ties, shared premises or facilities, joint ownership, financial interest, overlapping directors).

-SMEs should meet all of the above criteria and not belong to the banking, military, lottery, tobacco or alcohol industry.
+Enterprises should meet all of the above criteria and not belong to the banking, military, lottery, tobacco or alcohol industry.

-SMEs and their management should be credible and respectable with no previous or ongoing legal proceedings which may affect the implementation of the R&D project or constitute reputational risk to the EBRD or the donor.
+Enterprises and their management should be credible and respectable with no previous or ongoing legal proceedings which may affect the implementation of the R&D project or constitute reputational risk to the EBRD or the donor.

 SMEs should demonstrate their ability to share the costs of their R&D project.